What is Performance Appraisal❓

 4. Focused Employee Training & Development

-5. Improves Employee & Management Relationship
+5. Improves Employee, as well as Management Relationship

-be m The performance appraisal gives employees an opportunity to truly share and discuss the problems that they are facing in their role.
+In general, the performance appraisal gives employees an opportunity to truly share and discuss the problems that they are facing in their role.
 This builds a healthy environment for both the manager and the employee.